clampork/coursera-data-science/project/README.md

 }
 ```

-#### Step 1: Merge the training and the test sets to create one data set
+#### Step 1: Merge the training and the test sets to create one dataset
 From README.txt in the data directory, we learn that the training and test sets are stored in train/X_train.txt and test/X_test.txt respectively.
 Here, we read both files into variables `x_train` and `x_test`, merging both with dplyr's `bind_rows` function.
 ```R
 x_train <- read.table(paste0(data_dir, "/train/X_train.txt"))